About steroid injections

 What to expect after your steroid injection appointment

-The local anaesthetic wears off within a few hours, and the injected area may be sorer for 24 to 48 hours.
+The local anaesthetic wears off within a few hours, and the injected area may be sore for 24 to 48 hours.
 Rest, hot or cold compresses, and paracetamol can help relieve this pain.
-While waiting for the steroid to take effect, your doctor may prescribe some oral pain relief or anti-inflammatory medication.
-Avoid strenuous activity after the procedure, but as a guideline, if an activity was not painful before the procedure, it is probably safe to continue after the injection.
+While waiting for the steroid to take effect, your doctor may prescribe oral pain relief or anti-inflammatory medication.
+Avoid strenuous activity after the procedure.
+As a guideline, if an activity was not painful before, it is probably safe to continue afterwards.

-Elderly patients and others receiving injections in their hands, elbows and feet may require a driver to transport them home afterwards.
+Elderly patients and others receiving injections in their hands, elbows, and feet may need someone to drive them home afterwards.

-If you are not already seeing a physiotherapist, osteopath, podiatrist or hand therapist, a rehabilitation programme commencing a week after the injection will enhance the long-term benefit from the injection.
+If you are not already seeing a physio, osteopath, podiatrist, or hand therapist, starting a rehabilitation program a week after the injection will improve its long-term benefits.

 Potential side effects of your steroid injection